ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{pa-error-common-aborts}}.)
 It first looks for the PA parameters `PAParam` for which `PAAggregateReq.task_id` is equal to the task id derived from `PAParam`.
-Next, it looks up the HPKE config and corresponding secret key associated with `PAAggregateReq.helper_hpke_config_id`.
-If not found, then it aborts and alerts the leader with "unrecognized key config".
-[NOTE: In this situation, the leader has no choice but to abort.
-This falls into the class of error scenarios that are addressable by running with multiple helpers.]

-[TODO: Don't require all sub-requests to pertain to the same HPKE config.]

 The response consists of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for